tavurth/OandaCache/README.md

     # Requires:
         OANDAWRAP (Find it in my github)
-           I use OandaWrap in the folder above, Source:/
+           I use OandaWrap in the same folder:
-                OandaWrap/
+           Source:/
                 OandaCache/
+                    OandaCache.php
+                    OandaWrap.php

            However please see fit to modify OandaCache.php to change this location.